Slipstream-Group/sketchbox-docs/docs/getting-started.md

 ### Design tab

-Design tab is where the building comes to life.
-Here is a brief description of how Sketchbox works with
+The Design tab is where the building comes to life.
+Below is a brief description of the essential functions of the tab.

 1. Shells: